justinhough/Centurion/README.md

 ## Contributing

-Interested in contributing to Centurion?
-Simply open an issue on Github labeled `contribute` and what you tell us what you want to contribute.
+If you're interested in contributing to Centurion simply open an issue labeled `contribute` and tell us what you would like to contribute.
+Alternatively, you can fork Centurion and submit a pull request explaining what you are contributing.

 ## Community